Finding the right estate agent

 Remember, it’s in your agent’s best interests to listen, be efficient, and to only show you properties that you might realistically consider buying.
 If they do anything other than this, alarm bells should be ringing.

-Having helped thousands of expats to successfully purchase overseas property, we’ve established relationships with many of the professionals you need on side to facilitate a successful property purchase.
+Having helped thousands to successfully purchase overseas property, we’ve established relationships with many of the professionals you need on side to facilitate a successful property purchase.
 To be put in touch, contact our Resource Team on 020 7898 0549.

 How to negotiate abroad is the guide to put you back in control: